FortiFlex Workshop

 A: Yes!
 This is a key FortiFlex advantage:

-• Modify the VM size in your cloud provider
+• Modify the VM size in your cloud provider (which will trigger a VM reboot)

 • Billing automatically adjusts to new point consumption